vmware/vic/doc/user_doc/vic_admin/vicadmin_status_ref.md

 ## License ##

-VCH Admin checks that the ESXi hosts on which you deploy virtual container hosts have the appropriate licenses.
+VCH Admin checks that the ESXi hosts on which you deploy VCHs have the appropriate licenses.

 ### Error ###